satyamroy001/EnvisEdge/docs/source/tutorials/Tutorial-Part-2-starting_with_nimbleedge.rst

 Training your model in the normal non-FL setting requires you to write the implementations for ``train`` and ``test`` methods.
-You can also implement ``validate`` method if you want and all these methods will automatically be serialized into FL plans when we move into FL deployment.
+You can also implement the ``validate`` method if you want and all these methods will automatically be serialized into FL plans when we move into FL deployment.